DashBlocks/docs/docs/website/settings/cloud-host.md

 # Custom Cloud Variable Server

-The "Custom Cloud Variable Server" option lets you change the cloud variable server that Dash will connect to, for example:
+This option lets you change the cloud variable server that Dash will connect to, for example:

 `wss://clouddata.turbowarp.org`